padlet/imgursort/README.md

 1. Register an Imgur App to access their API: [https://api.imgur.com/oauth2/addclient](https://api.imgur.com/oauth2/addclient)

+2. Declaring dependencies to be installed for a gem: [http://guides.rubygems.org/patterns/#declaring-dependencies](http://guides.rubygems.org/patterns/#declaring-dependencies)

 ## Ruby programmers

+The scaffold for the Ruby version of this assignment is structured as a gem.
+It was created by running `bundle gem imgursort`.
+Dependencies that a gem require are specified in their gemspec, which in the case of this assignment is `imgursort.gemspec`.

 1. Use the `Image` class in `lib/imgursort/image.rb`.
 Feel free to add more classes/modules/files to achieve the objectives.